enkidevs/curriculum/mongodb/intro/crud-query-collections/query-collection.md

 });
 ```

-The Output is the same for both examples:
+Output is the same for both examples:

 ```javascript
 {